f5devcentral/xcwaapdemoguide/README.rst

 Let's now configure origin server.
 First open the drop-down menu to specify the type of origin server.
 For this demo select **K8s Service Name of Origin Server on given Sites**.
 Then specify service name indicating the service we deployed in the corresponding namespace.
 Please note that it follows the format of **servicename.namespace**.
 We use **star-ratings-app.github** for this demo.
 After that we need to select the **Virtual Site** type and select **shared/ves-io-all-res**.
-And the last step to configure the origin server is specifying network on the site.
+Finally, the last step to configure the origin server is specifying network on the site.
 Select **vK8s Network on Site**.
 Complete by clicking **Add Item**.

 .. figure:: assets/httplb_pool_origin_configure.png